-We understand that retaining best-in-class talent and building a Company for the long term requires providing the opportunity for career growth.
-With this in mind, we invest in a range of growth and development opportunities including the improvement of technical skills, client communication and leadership capabilities.
-We also recognize that our long-term success requires not only the recruitment of best-in-class senior talent, but in providing positive career trajectory and upward mobility for our employees.
-To that end, we continue to make significant improvements to our promotion processes and the mentorship of our rising talent, including through partnering with external executive coaches.
-These development efforts need to be consistently reinforced.
-Our review process and reward principles are designed to facilitate high-quality, honest feedback that supports and rewards the development of our people.
+We also recognize that our long-term success requires not only the recruitment of best-in-class senior talent, but in providing positive career trajectories and upward mobility for our employees.
+To that end, we continue to refine our promotion processes and the mentorship of our rising talent, including through partnering with external executive coaches.